 The Wallops Village Shop and Post Office is asking for support from all those who see it as playing a vital role in our community.
-Read the article in the parish magazine Save the shop and see our useful links page https://www.stpetersoverwallop.co.uk/useful-links The Wallops PCCs have expressed their support for the shop and are encouraging parishioners to respond by making regular purchases or through cash donations.
+For details of how to support the shop (e.g. by gift-aided donations) click here .
+There is also a link on this website: click here.
+The Wallops PCCs have expressed their support for the shop and are encouraging parishioners to respond by making regular purchases or through cash donations.
 The shop and Post Office remain open for business (mornings only on Saturday and Sunday) during the Covid-19 restrictions (maximum of three customers at a time).